How to Fix Self-clean lock failure on GE JS760SLSS (Electric Range)

 Step 1

-Unplug the range before doing anything else to eliminate shock risk while you work near the door latch wiring.
-If the door is still locked after a self-clean cycle, wait — the oven’s control board deliberately holds the latch engaged until the cavity drops below 550°F, so a locked door on a warm oven is normal behavior, not a failed part.
-If the oven is fully cool and the door still won’t release, the lock motor has lost power or seized and needs further diagnosis.
+First things first, unplug the range to eliminate any shock risk while you’re working near the door latch wiring.
+If the door remains locked after a self-clean cycle, be patient.
+The oven’s control board intentionally keeps the latch engaged until the cavity drops below 550°F. If the oven is fully cool and the door still won’t release, you’ll need to diagnose the lock motor’s power or functionality.

 Step 2

-Remove the rear access panel by taking out the four ¼” hex screws so you can reach the door lock motor assembly, which sits at the top-rear of the oven cavity where it drives the latch rod.
-You need this access to visually inspect the motor, check the wiring harness for burnt or disconnected terminals, and confirm the latch rod is still connected and not bent.
-A dislodged latch rod is a common secondary cause of lock failure that can save you a parts purchase if caught here.
+Next, remove the rear access panel by taking out the four ¼” hex screws.
+This will give you access to the door lock motor assembly, located at the top-rear of the oven cavity, where it drives the latch rod.
+Visually inspect the motor, check the wiring harness for any burnt or disconnected terminals, and ensure the latch rod is intact and not bent.
+A displaced latch rod can often be a secondary cause of lock failure and can save you from buying unnecessary parts.

 Step 3